 When you run GZDoom.app in Applications folder then a console window with initialization log will appear, just wait few seconds:

-Then a menu will appear so you can start playing.
-But before you start let set keyboard controls and video options because default settings are not very good.
+Then the menu appears, so you can start playing.
+But let's set keyboard controls and video options before that.
+Default settings are pretty uncomfortable to play.

 Go to Options then Set video mode.
 Here are a few very important options: